nih-cfde/use-case-library-build/templates/glossary.md

 First, "use cases" and "user narratives" seem to each be terms that various members of the consortium use to capture a single collection of each of the three items below.
-So I'd suggest we stay away from using either term to represent a specific piece of this hierarchy.
-Additionally, "use case" historically refers to something lower in the hierarchy that can be verified (did it meet the spec) but not necessarily validated (is the spec, and therefore the solution, valuable).
-Let's refer to the entire thing as a "user narrative."
+Consortium members are advised to avoid using either term to represent a specific piece of this hierarchy.
+Additionally, "use case" historically refers to something lower in the hierarchy that can be verified (did it meet the spec), but not necessarily validated (is the spec, and therefore the solution, valuable).
+We can refer to the entire collection as a "user narrative."
-Another term commonly used in the field (but we haven't yet used) is "user scenario."
-I'd prefer sticking with something that people have heard before, so let's go with "user narrative."
+Another term commonly used in the field (but that we haven't yet used) is "user scenario."
+However, "user narrative" is recommended as it is more commonly used.

-Second, we need a set lexicon for representing different types of users that are meaningful and in scope for our purposes.
+Second, a set lexicon is needed to represent different types of users that are meaningful and in scope for our purposes.
 A general purpose description of a type of user is called a persona, but we should refer to them as a user in the narratives by saying "a
-<persona>."
-For example, "an analyst" is a specific user of persona
-"analyst." (think class in OOP.
-Sorry for the geekery.)
-In some cases we might want to say "an analyst who wants to do..." to be more specific.
+\<persona\>."
+For example, "an analyst" is a specific user of persona "analyst."
+In some cases a more specific description might be more appropriate, beginning with something like "an analyst who wants to do..."

 ### Definitions